viralgupta/NodeNeutralino/README.md

-Use Neutralinojs Apps from backend in nodejs
+Use Nodejs as backend for your Neutralinojs Apps

 Steps to use: